Spine Surgeons conducting a Cervical spine procedure

 Shear forces shift the vertebrae horizontally.
 These injuries usually progress from the back toward the front of the spine, causing sequential damage.
 This includes:

-The fracture through the lamina often leads to complications such as dural tears and trapped nerve roots, which can influence the choice of surgical procedures necessary for spine reconstruction.
+The fracture through the lamina often leads to dural tears and trapped nerve roots, which can influence the choice of surgical procedures necessary for spine reconstruction.
 Addressing these types of injuries requires understanding the specific mechanism involved, as each can significantly impact the treatment strategy.

 Symptoms: